New funds spring up to aid Newtown victims

 By Chelsea Emery

-NEW YORK (Reuters) - New funds are springing up to aid families, first responders and others hurt by the elementary school shooting in Newtown, Connecticut.
+NEW YORK, Dec 18 (Reuters) - New funds are springing up to aid families, first responders and others hurt by the elementary school shooting in Newtown, Connecticut.

 Universities, professional groups, even individuals are pooling resources or creating scholarships for those who survived the attack or those who are struggling put their lives back together after losing children, friends or colleagues.